daemonblade/freebsd-eclipse/README.md

 1. Work on **eclipse.platform.releng.aggregator**
 1. `bin/build-eclipse [additional maven flags]`

+The challenge is to get a working build.
+Changes to **eclipse.platform.releng.aggregator** should be committed and pushed to the repo as required.
+At stable checkpoints, patches for the port should be generated with:

-1. Optionally `bin/generate-patches`
+1. `bin/generate-patches`

+On a successful build, `org.eclipse.sdk.ide-freebsd.gtk.${ARCH}.tar.gz` is generated.
+This can be unpacked to test the generated executable:

+1. `tar xf org.eclipse.sdk.ide-freebsd.gtk.${ARCH}.tar.gz`
+2. `eclipse/eclipse`

 ## java/eclipse port

+When a usable executable has been generated the java/eclipse port can be
+updated:

 1. `bin/generate-patches`
 1. Update [maven-repo project](https://github.com/daemonblade/maven-repo)
 1. Update **java-eclipse** Makefile, distinfo, etc
 1. Verify port build and installation
 1. Submit port

-# Output

-On a successful build, `org.eclipse.sdk.ide-freebsd.gtk.${ARCH}.tar.gz` is found on top level.
-Unpack the archive to to run the executable `eclipse/eclipse`

 # Notes